Wanglin Lowangdong

 Wanglin Lowangdong is an Indian politician from the state of Arunachal Pradesh.
+He joined Bharatiya Janata Party in the presence of Chief Minister Pema Khandu in Itanagar on 25 February 2024.

 Lowangdong was elected from Borduria-Bogapani seat in the 2019 Arunachal Pradesh Legislative Assembly election, standing as an Indian National Congress candidate.
 In terms of educational qualification, he is a graduate (B.A.).

 He was born into the Nocte Tribe of Borduria, Arunachal Pradesh and at present he is also the Paramount Chief of Nocte Tribe.